-Gilla din ekonomi is a network that consists of authorities, organisations and companies that work together on, initiate, develop and inspire one another in matters related to education of the general public in financial matters.
+The Swedish National Network on Financial Education is a network that consists of authorities, organisations and companies that work together on, initiate, develop and inspire one another in matters related to education of the general public in financial matters.
 Several members of the network conduct educational projects together.

-The European Commission and the OECD encourage Member States to prepare national strategies for educating the general public in matters of finance.
+The European Commission and the OECD encourage member states to prepare national strategies for educating the general public in matters of finance.